AmanullahNiazi/mongoose-query-toolkit/README.md

   - `searchFields`: Array of fields to search in
   - `filterableFields`: Array of fields that can be filtered
   - `selectableFields`: Array of fields that can be selected (if empty, all fields can be selected)
+  - `populatableFields`: Array of fields that can be populated (if empty, all fields can be populated)

 #### Methods